Zer0xTJ/GodotMattohaLobbySystem/README.md

   </PropertyGroup>
 </Project>
 ```
-When you want to distrubite your game for players, disable MATTOHA_SERVER constant and keep MATTOHA_CLIENT, this will protect your server side code.
+When you want to distrubite your game for players, disable `MATTOHA_SERVER` constant and keep `MATTOHA_CLIENT`, this will protect your server side code.
 This configuration will help you to debug your code easly.

 After Enabling The addon on your project, Create a new node and call it whatever you want.